lta-unimib/progetto-brew-day-1-brew-day-birra/backend/README.md

 }
 ```

-put in NoteID header the path of created resource
+put in noteID header the path of created resource

 ### GET /api/beer/:beerID/:noteID